-Marie Alisa Garlock is the director of It Is In You projects, a PhD candidate at UNC-CH, and is based in Durham, NC.
-Marie (she) leads health, performance, collaborative research, and community-building initiatives that span the U.S. South and Global South.
-It Is In You partners are clinicians, artists, scientists, educators, policymakers, faith and advocacy leaders across diverse communities, institutions, and coalitions—all of whom are drawn together by the power of stories to promote health justice.
+Marie A. Garlock, PhD, is the director of It Is In You projects and is based in Durham, NC.
+Marie (she/hers) leads health, performance, collaborative research, and community-building initiatives that span the U.S. South and Global South.
+It Is In You partners are clinicians, artists, scientists, educators, policymakers, faith and advocacy leaders across diverse communities, institutions, and coalitions—people and organizations drawn together by the power of stories to promote health justice.

 It is In You projects are sponsored by 501c3 Heartspace Spiritual Resources to receive grants and donations.